stephen7871/apartmateVercel/README.md

-# Talk-A-Tive
+# Apartmate

-Talk-a-tive is a Full Stack Chatting App.
-Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+Apartmate is a Full MERN Stack apartment website app. allows user to post apartments for sale,sublease,look for roomates, promote post with strip Api. user details in encrypted format in Mongo DB Database.
+Also uses Aws S3 bucket
 ## Tech Stack

 **Client:** React JS